Lake Oscawana

-The lake has a number of houses around its edges, and a peculiar rock formation (Goose rocks) in the center of the lake, accessible most safely by kayak or canoe.
-Lake Oscawana provides summer recreation, and some local residents use the lake for boating, swimming, and fishing - from one of the lake's several private beaches.
+The lake has a number of houses around its edges, several rock formations in the center of the lake, and small islands accessible by kayak or canoe.
+Lake Oscawana provides summer recreation, and some local residents use the lake for boating, swimming, and fishing from the lake's several private beaches.

 It features a variety of wildlife including fish, Canada geese, water snakes, turtles, and an occasional stork.
-In the summer it is cleaned regularly by a floating weed harvester.
+In the summer it is cleaned regularly by an aquatic weed harvester; however, as of 2020 the harvester was in disrepair, causing growth of invasive weeds.
+Since then, the lake community has addressed mounting issues of cyanobacteria blooms and filamentous algae using grass carp and aquatic herbicides.
 In the winter, the lake freezes over and allows for ice skating and ice fishing.
-Legend has it there are several cars at the bottom of lake from when the ice was not thick enough.
+There are reports of people falling through the ice in warmer winters.